 *Hearing aid batteries

-There are types of batteries not being accepted at City Hall which residents will need to take to the Landfill of North Iowa.
+There are types of batteries not being accepted at the Fire Department which residents will need to take to the Landfill of North Iowa.
 The types of batteries not accepted include:

 *Power tool rechargeable batteries